kretzsch/MGRoguelike/README.md

 - Main menu with tabs and panels for weapon and ammo purchasing.
 - Loadout system for managing weapons and ammo.
 - Interactive music using FMOD for seamless transitions and dynamic audio.
-Here's the flowchart of the codebase in a format suitable for adding to a README file:

 ## Codebase Flowchart: Weapons from MainMenu to Playable Scene